bookofproofs/bookofproofs.github.io/_sources/history/20th-century/lorentz-george.md

 * His work was of such a high standard that his teachers advised him to transfer to Leningrad State University.
 * St Petersburg, the city of his birth, had been renamed Petrograd in 1914 but had been renamed Leningrad four years before Lorentz entered the university there in 1928.
 * At this time Leningrad was an excellent mathematical centre and Lorentz thrived there.
-* However, the political situation began to impact the academic one.
 * Independent thinkers were being persecuted and the President of the Leningrad Mathematical Society, a man with a reputation for courage and independent thought, was in such danger that the Leningrad Mathematical Society was disbanded in 1930 in a successful attempt to save the life of the President and the lives of other mathematicians.
 * Lorentz was awarded his diploma in 1931 but, with the government insisting that research be applied in nature, he could not register to study for a candidate's degree (equivalent to a Ph.D.).
 * He was employed as a teaching assistant at the University and, after a while, he also lectured at the Herzen Pedagogical Institute.